Lubrum/Physiotherapists-Rio-Grande-do-Sul-Brazil/README.md

 ```R
 setwd("working_directory")
 ```
-We will load the packages that we will need first.
+We load the packages that we will need first.

 ```R
 if (!require(pdftools)) {